LinneaGrunewald/LinneaGrunewald.github.io/about.md

-# bloop bloop
-noop noop
-this is a second page for my website called "about"
+# this is a second page "about" for my website
 I am a student at HWDSB.
 I'm in the Gifted+ class.
+### bloop bloop
+noop noop